- » Focus and Scope

 Focus and Scope

-The aim of the International Journal on Emerging Mathematics Education (IJEME), p-ISSN 2549-4995 and e-ISSN 2548-5806, is to provide an international forum for the sharing, dissemination, and discussion of research, experience, and perspectives across a wide range of education, teaching, development, instruction, educational projects and innovations, learning methodologies and new technologies in mathematics education.
+The aim of the International Journal on Emerging Mathematics Education (IJEME), p-ISSN 2549-4995 and e-ISSN 2548-5806, is to provide an international forum for the dissemination of research, experience, and perspectives on emerging issues of mathematics education.

-The Journal invites original research articles and not simultaneously submitted to another journal or conference.
-The whole spectrum of research in mathematics education are welcome, which includes but is not limited to the following topics:
+The IJEME invites original articles and not simultaneously submitted to another journal or conference.
+Particularly, the IJEME welcomes articles discussing the following topics:

 Section Policies